VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 )<destruction-function-example-haskell>

-Unfortunately, such a destruction function is not as powerful as pattern-matching in a few ways, for example:
+Unfortunately, such a destruction function is not as powerful as pattern-matching in a few ways:

 - It is not possible to specify multiple overlapping patterns, which are matched against in order of definition.